 On the “hutch wall”, I just added a wool wreath I bought from Anthropologie a few years ago and a couple of knit pillows in the chairs.
 Sadly, neither of these are available any longer.

-I added some faux greenery to the mantle.
+I added some faux greenery to the mantel for this blue & white Christmas look.
 I just started with a pre-made swag and then tucked in lots of pinecones and picks to get a variety of colors and textures.
 I must say that I was really missing real greenery as I was decorating for Christmas this year.
 I have found some very pretty faux greens, but I wish I didn’t have to store them and I miss the smell of fresh greens.
 I just got hit with a wave of plastic-smell when I open the bins and that isn’t what Christmas should smell like!

 If you remember, I tried using live greens the first year we were here and everything was dead, shedding, and crispy in just a couple of days.
 We do have a whole-house humidifier now, so I’m tempted to try bringing in a small live tree or one wreath just to see how they do.